A Large Recurrent Action Model: xLSTM enables Fast Inference for Robotics Tasks: Ablations

 We found that removing actions from the context results in better performance across backbones.
-In Figure \ref{fig:removing-actions}, we report the learning curves over 200K updates for DT with varying context lengths, both with and without actions in the context.
-While context lengths beyond 1 hurt performance on meta-world when training with actions, the reverse is true when training without actions.
+In Figure \ref{fig:removing-actions}, we report the learning curves over 200K updates for DT with varying context lengths on Meta-World, both with and without actions in the context.
+While context lengths beyond 1 hurt performance when training with actions, the reverse is true when training without actions.
 This is in contrast to recent works, which did not benefit from longer contexts \citep{OctoModelTeam:24}.
-However, while removing actions improves performance on the robotics domains, it does not affect performance on discrete control.
-For robotics, we observed that the models become overly confident (high action logits), which is problematic if poor initial actions are produced.
-We assume this is because in robotics actions change smoothly and by observing previous actions the agent learns shortcuts.
-Thus, removing actions from the input prevents the agent from using shortcuts.
+However, while removing actions improves performance on Meta-World, it does not affect performance on discrete control.
+On Meta-World, we observed that the models become overly confident (high action logits), which is problematic if poor initial actions are produced.
+We assume this is because in robotics, actions change smoothly, and by observing previous actions, the agent learns shortcuts.
+A similar issue has been identified by \citet{wen2020fighting} and termed the \textit{copycat problem}, because the agent is incentivized to copy previous actions.
+Our solution is to remove actions from the input sequence.
+This prevents the agent from learning shortcuts and alleviates the copycat problem.